 Aside from the third parties who may receive anonymised data (see the Non-personal Information section) we share data with

-- A list of the third parties with whom we share data is can be found here:
+- Our partners and suppliers - lists of the types of third parties with whom we share data can be found below.

 1. Our Partners

 We share data with our Partners – organisations we “partner” with.

 Why do we share it?
 To bring you the best discounts and offers and to run our website and business effectively.